Symmetry in complex unit gain graphs and their spectra: Introduction

 As a gentle introduction to the subject matter, we first consider spectral symmetry of gain graphs.
 We show that a graph $G$ is underlying to only spectrally symmetric gain graphs if and only if it is bipartite, and that every graph is underlying to some spectrally symmetric gain graphs.
 Then, we consider a number of doubling operations whose origin lies with a well-known recursive construction of Hadamard matrices.
 By design, these constructions yield gain graphs with symmetric spectra.
 While most of them also implicitly yield sign-symmetric gain graphs, we prove that a subtle adaptation of Sylvester's double transforms an arbitrary gain graph into infinitely many switching-distinct gain graphs that are not sign-symmetric.

 The contents of this paper are organized as follows.
 First, we provide a thorough introduction of all of the concepts used in this article.
 This is followed by a discussion of various constructions of gain graphs with symmetric spectra, in Section \ref{sec: symspec}.
-While most of these constructions are sign-symmetric by design, we prove that an appropriate adaptation of Sylvester's double, in general, is not.
-To conclude this article, Section \ref{sec: open problem} puts a spotlight on an open question concerning the general (asymptotic) case.
-Specifically, we have come to believe that the vast majority of graphs is underlying to an infinite number of switching-distinct gain graphs that is spectrally symmetric but not sign-symmetric.
+While most of these constructions are sign-symmetric by design, we prove in Section \ref{sec:constructions} that an appropriate adaptation of Sylvester's double, in general, is not.